A joint program of Francisco Gella Dance Works and Ballet Idaho

 ABOUT THE BALLET COMPANY INTENSIVE

-Garrett, Francisco, and the other teaching artists including Ballet Idaho company members will be your mentors and guides through the experience.
-They will generously share their vast experience and knowledge to challenge your growth, give you the tools to refine your artistry, and teach you all they know about the world of dance.
-In just three days you’ll see dance from a whole new perspective, and with the exceptional training you’ll be more prepared to take full advantage of your remaining summer dance experiences that lie ahead.
+Garrett, Francisco, and the other teaching artists, including Ballet Idaho company members, will be your mentors and guides throughout the experience.
+They will generously share their vast experience and knowledge to challenge your growth, give you the tools to refine your artistry and teach you all they know about the world of dance.
+In just three days you’ll see dance from a whole new perspective, and with the exceptional training, you’ll be more prepared to take full advantage of your remaining summer dance experiences that lie ahead.